Hardness of computation of quantum invariants on 3-manifolds with restricted topology: Background material

 For any fixed triangulation $T$ of the surface $\Sigma$, there are always, however, isotopy classes of curves in $\Sigma$ not representable as a subset of edges of $T$.
-To deal with this hindrance, we say, for a fixed oriented triangulation $T=(V,E)$ of the surface $\Sigma$, that a curve $s$ is \textit{standard} (with respect to $T$) if it intersects $T$ only transversely and at edges.
+To deal with this hindrance, we say, for a fixed triangulation $T=(V,E)$ of the surface $\Sigma$, that a curve $s$ is \textit{standard} (with respect to $T$) if it intersects $T$ only transversely and at edges (green curve in Figure \ref{fig: overlay}).
 If $s$ is standard, we may represent it as an \textit{intersection word} $I_T(s)$, taking $E$ as an alphabet and traversing $s$ along some arbitrary direction and, whenever we meet an edge $e\in E$, we append $e$ to $I_T(s)$ if $e$ is crossed according to the orientation of $\Sigma$ and $e^{-1}$ otherwise.
 While the edge representation is well-defined at the curve level, intersection words are defined only up to isotopies inside the triangulation's faces.
-Moreover, cyclic permutations and taking inverses of $I_T(s)$ represent the same isotopy class.
+Furthermore, isotopy classes of $I_T(s)$ are closed under cyclic permutations and taking inverses.
 The \textit{complexity of an intersection word} $I_T(s)$, $\|I_T(s)\|$, is its length (i.e., the number of edges of $T$ intersected by $s$, counted with multiplicity).
 If $\gamma$ is a multicurve, we let $I_T(\gamma)$ be the set of $\#\gamma$ intersection words representing each component.
 Similarly, the complexity of a Heegaard diagram $(\Sigma_g,\alpha,\beta)$, where $\alpha$ and $\beta$ are standard multicurves, equals $\|I_T(\alpha)\|+\|I_T(\beta)\|$.
 Standard arcs are treated accordingly.